Building Your Own MITRE ATT&CK Threat Intelligence Dashboard

 Create a personal threat intelligence dashboard using MITRE ATT&CK framework, open-source feeds, and Python to track relevant threats to your environment.

 Years ago, I learned the hard way that reading threat reports isn't enough.
 After missing critical indicators that were buried in vendor PDFs, I built my own threat intelligence dashboard.
-Today, I'll show you how to create one using the MITRE ATT&CK framework and open-source feeds—turning overwhelming data into actionable intelligence.
+Today, I'll show you how to create one using the MITRE ATT&CK framework and open-source feeds, turning overwhelming data into actionable intelligence.

 Why Personal Threat Intelligence Matters

 According to research from the Cyber Threat Alliance (2024), organizations receive an average of 10,000 threat indicators daily, but only 3% are relevant to their specific environment.
-Generic threat feeds are like drinking from a fire hose—lots of volume, little value.
+Generic threat feeds are like drinking from a fire hose (lots of volume, little value).

-The MITRE ATT&CK framework changes this by providing a common language for threat behaviors.
+MITRE ATT&CK framework changes this by providing a common language for threat behaviors.
 Instead of tracking millions of IoCs, we can focus on the techniques that matter to our environment.

 Understanding MITRE ATT&CK